 6) Make Sure You Use Studio Headphones

-Due to the fact lower end frequencies tend to be much harder to hear, it’s much better to use proper headphones for the process.
+Due to the fact lower end frequencies tend to be much harder to hear, it’s much better to use proper headphones like Beyerdynamic’s DT 990 Pros from Amazon for the process.

-Ultimately you want to ensure that you’re making well-informed decisions in the mixing stage, rather than just winging it and coming out with something that sounds good on your laptop speakers but then awful on everything else.
+Ultimately you want to ensure that you’re making well-informed decisions in the mixing stage, rather than just winging it and coming out with something that sounds good on your laptop speakers but then awful on everything else (a problem I already explored in my review of the DT 990s).

 7) Use Solo Intermittently